acflippo/Intro_to_Computer_Vision/README.md

 </code></pre>

-This will start the Notebook IDE in your preferred browser as http://localhost:8888/?token=xxxx You can always grab the link and paste it in your browser if needed.
+This will start the Notebook IDE in your preferred browser as http://localhost:8888/?token=xxxx .
+You can always grab the link and paste it in your browser if needed.

 To exit your Notebook environment, just save your notebook and close all Jupyter notebook tabs in your browser.
-On the command prompt from where your notebook was launched, run Ctrl-C to stop the IDE and type "y" return to confirm.
+On the command prompt from where your notebook was launched, run Ctrl-C to stop the IDE and type "y" <hit return> to confirm.

-### Windows Environment Troubleshooting
+#### Windows Environment Troubleshooting

 If you have trouble running "jupyter notebook", try installing or re-installing jupyter package.